pl4nty/spotify-public-likes/README.md

 Want to stop the sync?
 Just delete the public playlist.

 # Self-hosting
+Note that Functions are hosted on the cheaper Consumption plan by default, so can't be hosted in a VNet and require CosmosDB to be open to the internet.
 ## Prerequisites
 * Azure account
 * Spotify account